-Dr Amy Binner from the University of Exeter will be working with Defra to produce an easy to use online system for supporting and improving decisions regarding the use of, and investments, in the natural environment.
+Dr Amy Binner, together with a team of experts and researchers from the University of Exeter Land, Environment, Economics and Policy Institute, are working with Defra to produce an easy to use online system for supporting and improving decisions regarding the use of, and investments, in the natural environment.

 The development of this new Natural Environment Valuation Online tool – NEVO – will directly support Defra’s future strategy by providing a tool to properly value the environment.